MemVerge/snakemake-float/README.md

 ### Package management

 Additionally tell `snakemake` to `--use-conda` for workflows requiring packages installable by Conda.
-Specifying `--conda-frontend conda` reduces the failure rate as compared to Mamba if migration is enabled.
+Specifying `--conda-frontend conda` reduces the failure rate as compared to Mamba if migration is enabled, but may be problematic if there are local rules.

 Containers are not supported.